Tong Wang

 Article - Hitchhiking, collapse, and contingency in phage infections of migrating bacterial populations

-Derek Ping*, Tong Wang*, David T Fraebel, Sergei Maslov, Kim Sneppen, and Seppe Kuehn, ISME Journal, 2020
+Derek Ping*, Tong Wang*, David T Fraebel, Sergei Maslov, Kim Sneppen, Seppe Kuehn, ISME Journal, 2020

 May 2020